Copper-ribboned quartz and waterfall edges give these head-turners major design impact

 Choosing countertops for your kitchen or bathroom used to be that thing you did after you chose the cabinets, the floor and the backsplash—all it took was a trip to the stone yard or home improvement store for a granite slab that pulled the whole look together.
 But innovations in engineering and design mean that counters have risen to the top of designers’ to-do lists.
-These are the countertop trends that are inspiring—rather than just completing—the year’s chicest spaces:
+These are countertop trends from 2016 that are inspiring—rather than just completing—the year’s most chic spaces:

 Many countertops look like stone—or worse, fake stone.
 But a new crop of solid-surface options now mimic other materials.
 Using flecks, dyes and layers, designers are creating finishes that resemble concrete, wood and even patinaed sheet metal.
 Others are laser-etched with patterns to look like geometric wallpaper and crocodile hide.
 These showstoppers boast high doses of texture and color, so they’re ideal for cementing sizable islands as a kitchen’s centerpiece.